TomiMikkola/RGBanalysisFull/README.md

 ## Output Data

 See an example of output analysis results in folder "Results/Example_aging_test/".
+- Folders
   - Raw: Not color calibrated
   - Calibrated: Color calibrated
   - RGB: Data presented in RGB (red, green, blue) format
   - LAB: Data presented in LAB format
+- Files
   - Samples.csv: Sample details.
 All the data on the samples is presented in the same order than in this file.
   - Times.csv: Time points of the photos in the data.
 All the longitudinal data is presented in the same order than in this file.
   - Samples.pdf: Mean color of each sample by aging test duration in the same position than in the pictures
   - Small_CC.pdf: Mean color of each color patch in the reference color chart by aging test duration in the same position than in the pictures
+  - Abbreviations in other filenames:
     - "_r_", "_g_", "_b_" in filename: Red, green, or blue pixel data, respectively
     - "_l_", "_a_", "_b_" in filename: LAB L, a, or b pixel data, respectively
     - "sample_" in filename: Average sample colors vs. time (rows are samples, columns are time points)
     - "CC_" in filename: Average colors of the color chart patches vs. time (rows are patches, columns are time points)
     - "percentiles_hi_" or "percentiles_lo" in the filename: 5% upper and lower percentiles of the color calculated from all the pixels provided for that sample
 - Optional: Videos on the raw and calibrated aging test pictures can be produced if run in Linux.

 ## Notes on Color Calibration and Sample Alignment